DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-09-25-application-sharing-content-changes.md

 Some thought this meant courses that received funding from a third party which is not correct.
 Some who saw it next to ‘salaried courses’ understood that fee-funded were courses they had to pay for but mistakenly thought they could not get loans or other student finance to help them.

-In our original implementation people thought that the question was asking them to select either fee-funded or salaried, rather than salaried only or fee-funded and salaried.
+In an early implementation people thought that the question was asking them to select either fee-funded or salaried, rather than salaried only or fee-funded and salaried.

 ![Asking if fee-funded or salaried would be considered, with a warning component about salaried routes](fee-funded-question-original.png)